NTNU-IHB/FMU-proxy/README.md

   -h [ --help ]            Print this help message and quits.
   -f [ --fmu ] arg         Path to FMU
-  -r [ --remote ] arg      IP address of the remote tracking server -t [ --thrift_port ] arg Specify the network port to be used by the Thrift server
+  -r [ --remote ] arg      IP address of the remote tracking server -g [ --grpc_port ] arg   Specify the network port to be used by the gRPC server -t [ --thrift_port ] arg Specify the network port to be used by the Thrift server
 ```